Andy Warhol: Funeral and memorial service

 Warhol's brothers took his body back to Pittsburgh, where an open-casket wake was held at the Thomas P. Kunsak Funeral Home.
 The solid bronze casket had gold-plated rails and white upholstery.
 Warhol was dressed in a black cashmere suit, a paisley tie, and a platinum wig.
 He was laid out holding a small prayer book and a red rose.
-The funeral liturgy was held at the Holy Ghost Byzantine Catholic Church on Pittsburgh's North Side on February 26, 1987.
-Monsignor Peter Tay delivered the eulogy.
+A half-hour funeral liturgy in English and Church Slavonic was led by Monsignor Peter Tay at the Holy Ghost Byzantine Catholic Church on Pittsburgh's North Side on February 26, 1987.
 After the liturgy, the casket, covered with white roses and asparagus ferns, was driven to St. John the Baptist Byzantine Catholic Cemetery in Bethel Park, a south suburb of Pittsburgh, where Warhol was buried near his parents.
 The priest said a brief prayer at the graveside and sprinkled holy water on the casket.
-Before the casket was lowered, Warhol's close friend and Interview staffer Paige Powell placed copies of the February and March issues and a bottle of Beautiful Eau de Parfum by Estée Lauder into his grave.
+Before the casket was lowered, Warhol's close friend Paige Powell tossed copies of the February and March issues of Interview magazine along with a bottle of Estée Lauder's Beautiful Eau de Parfum into his grave.

 A memorial service for Warhol was held at St. Patrick's Cathedral in Manhattan on April 1, 1987.
 It was attended by over 2,000 people, including Warhol collaborators and numerous celebrities such as Raquel Welch, Debbie Harry, Liza Minnelli, Claus von Bülow, and Calvin Klein, among others.
-Eulogies were given by John Richardson and Yoko Ono.
+Eulogies were given by his friends John Richardson and Yoko Ono.
 Afterwards, there was a luncheon at the Diamond Horseshoe nightclub beneath the Paramount Hotel.